Citroen C3 review

 Those needing more space and practical features should look at the Citroen C3 Picasso, while the upmarket DS 3 supermini and DS 3 Cabrio convertible should satisfy buyers looking for more individuality, performance and a better drive.

 The Citroen C3 is also only available with a practical five door body.
 That’s because Citroen has developed the three-door DS 3 range separately to attract buyers looking for a more premium feel, extra character - and a more dynamic drive.
-The DS 3 shares the C3’s platform and certain components such as headlamps and bonnet.
+The DS 3 shares the C3’s platform but is more sporty in feel.

 The first C3 was introduced in 2002 when you could also get a convertible version called the Pluriel, but that option disappeared when the second generation C3 appeared in 2009.
 One of the new car’s key features is the wide and tall windscreen with its large quarter-lights and heavily curved profile.